robjg/oddjob/README.txt

 Changes in 1.2.0
 ----------------
+- Property expansion now supports nested properties of the form ${${}}.
+- A file chooser has been added to Input Handlers.
+- Ctrl enter and escape shortcut keys now work in the SwingInputHandler dialogue.
 - The oj-spring oddball is now a a separate project distributed to https://sourceforge.net/projects/ojob/files/oj-spring
 - The file type is now always the canonical file.